gmc-code/PC-microbit-micropython/docs/extra/machine_module.rst

 .. method:: machine.reset()

-    Resets the device in a manner similar to pushing the external RESET button.
+   Resets the microbit like pushing the external reset button and starts the program from the beginning.